3.4 Career guidance and counselling

 - Develop the necessary skills that will allow use of appropriate information effectively and make well informed decisions concerning educational, vocational and personal choices.

 - Learn about the nature and demands of various vocations as well as the current social, economic and cultural developments so that correct educational choices are made.

-- The Career Counselling Services are offered by the Youth Board of Cyprus.
-It offers young people of various ages and needs counselling and guidance on academic, professional and personal development.
+The Career Counselling Services of the Youth Board offer young people of various ages and needs counselling and guidance on academic, professional and personal development.
 The meetings take place at the Youth Information Centres.
 Career Counselling Services are based on four action pillars: